Multimuffin/OpenRoad_PDK_generator/README.md

 ## Disclaimer

-Up to this point, the script runs, but some features such as the pdn.tcl files or setRC.tcl are not implemented.
-However, the templates that originate in the src folder provide a good orientation for further implementation.
+Up to this point, the script runs, but some features, such as the modifications of the pdn.tcl files or setRC.tcl are not implemented.
+However, the templates that originate in the src folder provide some orientation for further implementation.

 ## License
 ISDI-Austria